Performing manual Data Lake repair

 - Navigate to the affected Data Lake using .

-- In the Data Lake details page, click Repair:
+- In the Data Lake details page, click choose one of the following options:

-- Select the host group that should be repaired.
-Only one host group can be selected at a
+- To repair failed nodes in a specific host group, click Repair and select the host group that should be repaired.
+Only one host group can be selected at a time.
+Then click Repair.

 When the recovery flow is completed, the cluster status changes to "RUNNING".